kaidobit/drone-system/docs/DEV_ENVIRONMENT.md

 #### 2.1 Gazebo installation

-> Make sure to install desktop full version.
+> Make sure to install the development package with the appropriate version as well.

 Gazebo is installed using the package manager of your distro, I kindly ask you to refer to their [official documentation](https://osrf.github.io/gazebo-doc-index/categories/installing_gazebo.html).